BENEFITS & SUGGESTED USE

 Montmorillonite is known as a ‘living clay’ because its mineral content has the power to boost enzyme production, and is used worldwide in treatments for both humans and animals.
 Since time immemorial, the clay has been used to treat open wounds and intestinal illness and discomfort.

 Montmorillonite clay is in the smectite group of clays, which have the potential to absorb impurities, including bacteria.
 This capacity makes the clay excellent as a cleanser and detoxifier.
 The clay’s tiny particles hold a strong negative ionic charge, which draws positively-charged impurities into it.
-When clay is applied as a face-mask or in a body-wrap, it will draw toxins out of the skin and absorb them, leaving the skin cleansed and revitalised when the clay is washed off.
+When the clay is applied as a face-mask or in a body-wrap, it will draw toxins out of the skin and absorb them, leaving the skin cleansed and revitalised when the clay is washed off.
 Its action also boosts blood flow to the epidermis, improving the transportation of oxygen and nutrients to skin cells.

 Minerals within the clay include calcium, iron, magnesium, potassium, manganese, and silica as well as trace elements of others.
 The skin benefits from these minerals in numerous ways, not least because minerals carry the electrical charge in the cells that enable hormones, vitamins, and enzymes to function properly.